University of South Australia: University Council

 The main governing body of the institution is its Council.
 It is the executive committee responsible for managing operations, setting policies and appointing the chancellor and vice-chancellor.
 The Council comprises the chancellor, vice-chancellor, a member of the academic staff, a member of the professional staff, an undergraduate student, a postgraduate student, at least one member with a commercial background, two members with prior experience in financial management and other members appointed by the selection committee.
 The selection committee, which comprises the chancellor and six other appointed members, can appoint members to the Council.

 Chancellor and Vice-Chancellor

-The chancellor of the university is a limitless term position that is mainly ceremonial and is held by former politician John Hill who succeeded Pauline Carr who left to serve the same position at Adelaide University in May 2024.
+The chancellor of the university was a limitless term position that was mainly ceremonial and was held (in its final iteration) by former politician John Hill - succeeding Pauline Carr, who had left to serve the equivalent position at Adelaide University in May 2024.
 John was appointed by the University Council.
-The current vice-chancellor is Irish biochemist David Lloyd, who began his role in January 2013 following the departure of Peter Høj who left to serve the same position at the University of Adelaide.
-While the chancellor's office is ceremonial, the vice-chancellor serves as the university's de facto principal administrative officer.
-The university's internal governance is carried out by the University Council formed through the University of South Australia Act 1991.
+The final vice-chancellor was Irish biochemist David Lloyd, who began his role in January 2013 following the departure of Peter Høj who left to serve the same position at the University of Adelaide.
+While the chancellor's office was largely ceremonial, the vice-chancellor served as the university's de facto principal administrative officer.
+The university's internal governance was carried out by the University Council formed through the University of South Australia Act 1991.